wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/PoAMigration.md

 The `StakingManager` is deployed as a standlone contract, separate from `ValidatorManager`.
 The `ValidatorManager` is provided as a constructor argument to the `StakingManager`, however they will not be able to interact until step 3 below is completed.

-The `StakingManager` constructor also takes as an argument the `weightToValueFactor` used to convert between the valud of the staked asset and the corresponding validator weight.
+The `StakingManager` constructor also takes as an argument the `weightToValueFactor` used to convert between the value of the staked asset and the corresponding validator weight.
 See [below](#selecting-weights) for details on how to select this factor.

 ### 3. Transfer ownership of `ValidatorManager` to the `StakingManager`'s address.